California’s “criminal court process” refers to how a criminal case proceeds, from

 - nolo contendere, more commonly referred to as “no contest”.6

-If the defendant enters a guilty or “no contest” plea, the party proceeds directly to a sentencing hearing (discussed in section 4 below).
-If the defendant enters a “not guilty” plea, the judge addresses the issue of bail (if the defendant is confined in jail).
+If you enter a guilty or “no contest” plea, you proceed directly to a sentencing hearing (discussed in section 4 below).
+If you enter a “not guilty” plea, the judge addresses the issue of bail (if you are confined in jail).

-Note that a defendant has the right to an attorney at an arraignment.
-If the party cannot afford a lawyer, the court will appoint one.
+Note that you have the right to an attorney at an arraignment.
+If you cannot afford a lawyer, the court will appoint one.

 2.5.
 Pre-trial process

 The process represents the timeframe where the majority of cases are resolved.
-For example, a prosecutor may dismiss a case or a defendant may enter into a plea bargain and advance to a criminal sentencing hearing.
+For example, a prosecutor may dismiss a case or you may enter into a plea bargain and advance to a criminal sentencing hearing.

 The pre-trial process varies in terms of length.
 In some cases, it can last up to 45 days.
 The process can grow longer in more complex cases.